Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 5 minutes

 Another quick viewpoint stop, Falls Creek Falls (also known as Christie Falls), is a beautiful waterfall along the Milford Sound Road.
-You can’t stop at the falls themselves, so will need to drive past the waterfall and park on the right-hand side in the parking spot.
+You can’t stop at the falls themselves, so you will need to drive past them and park on the right-hand side in the parking spot.
 There is a walkway for pedestrians.

-This is also a spot where you can sometimes see the kea birds too.
+This is also a spot where you can sometimes see the kea birds.

 Monkey Creek